Expense-Reimbursement Policy

 2. Employees are permitted to use company cell phones and mobile internet devices for business purposes when travelling within Canada.
 Alternative arrangements must be approved by your Manager and implemented through the Executive Assistant & Board Liaison prior to your departure.
 Wherever possible, individuals are expected to use the least expensive means of communication.
 When travelling on New Path business, reimbursement will be made for reasonable and necessary personal calls for each night away.

-3. Other expenses may be pre-approved at the discretion of the Supervisor/Manager.
+6. Other expenses may be pre-approved at the discretion of the Supervisor/Manager where they are in line with the program budget.

 Download our Expense-Reimbursement Policy